Find out what trastuzumab emtansine (Kadcyla) is, how you have it and other important information about having trastuzumab emtansine.

 Trastuzumab emtansine is a clear fluid.
 You have it into your bloodstream (intravenously).

 Drugs into your bloodstream

 You have the treatment through a drip into your arm.
 A nurse puts a small tube (a cannula) into one of your veins and connects the drip to it.

 You might need a central line.
 This is a long plastic tube that gives the drugs into a large vein, either in your chest or through a vein in your arm.
 It stays in while you’re having treatment, which may be for a few months.

 When you have it

 You have trastuzumab emtansine every 3 weeks.
 You have the first treatment over 90 minutes.
-You can have the next treatments over 30 minutes if the first one went well.
+You might have the next treatments over 30 minutes if the first one went well.

-You continue to have treatment as long as it controls the cancer.
-Your doctor might stop treatment if the side effects get too bad.
+You continue to have treatment as long as it helps and the side effects aren't too bad.

 Tests during treatment